 “When we fall asleep our body temperature drops, so having a hot shower or bath an hour before bed artificially raises it.
-This means we can then allow it to fall naturally so we’re kick-starting the sleep cycle again, promoting a deep, better quality sleep,” reveals Karl.
+This means we can then allow it to fall naturally so we’re kick-starting the sleep cycle again, promoting a deep, better quality sleep,” reveals Rollison.

 If you only have five minutes, a quick warm shower should help your body relax.
-But if you have more time, and want to take things one step further, Deborah suggests combining your hot soak with some self-care rituals, such as lighting a candle, giving yourself an at-home facial, or having a bath with massage oils.
+But if you have more time, and want to take things one step further, Szebeko suggests combining your hot soak with some self-care rituals, such as lighting a candle, giving yourself an at-home facial, or having a bath with massage oils.

 Giving yourself this time to slow down and unwind by adding small but enjoyable activities to your bedtime routine, is sure to have you heading straight to dreamland…

 If you are experiencing long-term sleep issues, speak with your doctor for further advice.

 Zesha Saleem is an award-winning freelance journalist, specializing in opinion and features who enjoys covering topics such as politics, education, health, diversity and culture.
 Her work has featured in a range of print and digital publications, including The Times, The Telegraph, gal-dem, VICE World News and more.
 She has also contributed to discussions on Times Radio.

 When is it going to snow in the UK this year and where is it confirmed?